kwangok/Polaris_Project/README.md

 </p>

 Goals of this project is :

 **I** Design 3D Mechanical part of the tools(Here we have 3 tools) in FreeCAD  and import them as Object to V-Rep environment.

-**II** Connect VS2015 to V-Rep API and send and receive (Position/Orientation) data to Object in V-rep with keyboard's keys **III** Connect VS2015 to Polaris Vega's API and recieve some data of tool Markers
+**II** Connect VS2015 to V-Rep API and send and receive (Position/Orientation) data to Object in V-rep with keyboard's keys.

+**III** Connect VS2015 to Polaris Vega's API and recieve some data of tool Markers.

-**V** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor)
+**V** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor).

-below you can see photos of the Designed mechanical part in FreeCad :
+below you can see photos of the Designed mechanical part in FreeCad.
 All 3D source files are located in FreeCad folder(.fcstd and .obj).

 <p align="center">